 Students who wish to enter the program should have an English Language level of Beginner or Intermediate, but not Advanced.
 Furthermore, if you are below Literacy Level in English then you should take ELD classes with us first to bring you up to that Beginner Level before you start Citizenship Preparation.
 More specifically, students must have a CASAS score of at least 210 to enroll in this course.

 We attribute much of our program’s success to the organizers and teachers who are involved.
-For example, the program’s founder, Luba Gentry, has never had a student fail their citizenship test, and she has been doing it now for over 10 years.
+For example, the program’s founder, Luba Gentry, has never had a student fail their citizenship test in all of her 10 years of instruction.

 Luba feels a huge commitment towards getting her students citizenship because of her mother.

-Unfortunately, Luba’s mother was diagnosed with stage four cancer immediately after she passed her citizenship exam and died shortly after.
-Unlike her mother, Luba wants her students to reap the benefits of their citizenship.
+Unfortunately, Luba’s mother was diagnosed with stage four cancer and passed away shortly after she had passed her citizenship interview.
+Unlike her mother, Luba wants her students to reap the benefits of their citizenship long into the future.